sebastian-mora/ruse_website/blogs/sorry-hashicorp/index.md

 I am a big fan of Terraform and more recently Terraform Enterprise (TFE).
 TFE offers free accounts for users which I use to manage my personal projects.

-Using a remote TFE workspaces comes with many benefits but to me best benefits is state management and CI/CD.
+Using a remote TFE workspaces comes with many cool features but to me best benefits are state management and CI/CD.
 Simply connect your repo to TFE and commit to main and you terraform code executes.

 This got me thinking, I am running code on another persons machine....